Site of the Indian Spring

 Erected by Historical Society of Moorestown.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on December 10, 2014, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 260 times since then.
+It was originally submitted on December 10, 2014, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 301 times since then and 15 times this year.
 Photos: 1, 2. submitted on December 10, 2014, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.